Fixed Exchange Rates When Governments Babysit Currencies

 • Reduced purchasing power for citizens

-Fixed vs. Floating: The Ultimate Showdown
+Fixed vs. Floating Comparison for your IB Economics Course: The Ultimate Showdown

 Each system has its pros and cons: